Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes

-Armed with these technical results, we are now ready to prove Theorems \ref{thm:consistency} and \ref{thm:consistency_repeated}.
+Armed with these technical results, we are now ready to prove Theorem \ref{thm:consistency_repeated}.
 To make the proof more straightforward, we have compiled the notation for all the alignment matrices in Table \ref{table:notation}.
 Although the proof mirrors that in \citet{tang_nonparametric_2017}, the steps require careful tabulation of sparsity parameters, orthogonal transformations, and indefinite orthogonal transformations, all of which require novel technical analyses.
-Table \ref{tab:diagram} also shows how to find the various alignment matrices.
+Figure \ref{tab:diagram} also shows how to find the various alignment matrices.
 Essentially, we have the approximations

 using Lemmas \ref{lem:qtilde} and \ref{lem:frobenius}.
 Similar approximations hold for $\yhat$ and $\mathbf{\tilde Y}$.